Microsoft shutting down LinkedIn in China - KTVZ

 Microsoft shutting down LinkedIn in China

 REDMOND, Wash.
-(AP) — Microsoft says it is shutting down its LinkedIn service in China later this year following tighter government censorship rules.
+(AP) — Microsoft says it is shutting down its LinkedIn service in China later this year following tighter government rules on internet companies.
 The company said in a blog post Thursday it has faced “a significantly more challenging operating environment and greater compliance requirements in China.”
 LinkedIn said it will replace its localized version with a new app called InJobs that has some of LinkedIn’s career-networking features but “will not include a social feed or the ability to share posts or articles.”
 LinkedIn launched its Chinese version in 2014, before it was bought by Microsoft in 2016.